autinn/gamify-hc/backend/README.md

 python run.py
 ```

-**Note**: When using `docker-compose up`, all environment variables are automatically configured - you don't need to set them manually.
+**Note**: When using `docker compose up`, all environment variables are automatically configured - you don't need to set them manually.

 ## Testing